Box-Robotics/ros2-ouster-tools/ouster_tools/doc/ptp_tuning.md

 This shows that the LiDAR time is `-181840.0` nanoseconds out-of-sync with the Linux host time.
 That is `-0.00018184` seconds which is sub-millisecond but represents `-181.84` microseconds of estimated error.
-PTP is advertised to achieve `1` microsecond (or better) synchronization, so, our `-181.84` seems pretty bad.
+PTP is advertised to achieve `1` microsecond (or better) synchronization (the Ouster advertising +/- 50 usecs), so, our `-181.84` seems pretty bad.
 More troubling, it does not seem stable.
 Let's sample twice:

 ```
 $ pmc -u -i /var/tmp/pmc.sock -b 1 'GET CURRENT_DATA_SET'